1950 – 2000

 The initiative to create CERN

-One of the Centre’s first initiatives was to bring together in Geneva, on 12 December 1950, representatives of nuclear research institutes from six countries and representatives of UNESCO, in application of a proposal made by the Nobel Prize in Physics, Louis de Broglie, at the Lausanne Conference.
-One of the resolutions adopted at the Lausanne Conference instructed the future Centre to “study the creation of an Institute of Nuclear Science oriented towards applications in everyday life”.
+One of the Centre’s earliest initiatives took place in Geneva on December 12, 1950.
+During this event, representatives from six countries’ nuclear research institutes and UNESCO came together, responding to a proposal made by Nobel Prize winner in Physics, Louis de Broglie, during the Lausanne Conference.
+One of the resolutions adopted at the Lausanne Conference instructed the future Center to explore the establishment of an Institute of Nuclear Science with a focus on applications in everyday life.

-As soon as it was established, the Commission for Scientific Cooperation of the European Centre for Culture, chaired by Raoul Dautry, General Administrator of the French Atomic Energy Commission, set to work.
-The physicist Pierre Auger played an important role.
-The task was exemplary of the ideas of subsidiarity and functional integration by “spillover” (practised at the same time by Jean Monnet to create the European Coal and Steel Community): it was a question of noting that the various countries did not individually have the resources to develop this new source of energy following the example of the United States or the USSR.
-It was therefore imperative to organise and institutionalise cooperation in order to catch up and avoid a brain drain.
-These challenges are still present today in the field of new information and knowledge technologies.
+Immediately after its establishment, the Commission for Scientific Cooperation of the European Cultural Centre, led by Raoul Dautry, the General Administrator of the French Atomic Energy Commission, began its work.
+The physicist Pierre Auger played a significant role in this endeavour.
+The task exemplified the concepts of subsidiarity and functional integration by “spillover,” a method also employed by Jean Monnet to create the European Coal and Steel Community.
+The idea was to recognise that individual countries lacked the resources to independently develop this new energy source, similar to what the United States and the USSR were doing.
+Therefore, it became essential to organise and institutionalise cooperation to catch up and prevent a brain drain.
+These challenges continue to be relevant today in the context of new information and knowledge technologies.

-The meeting of 12 December 1950 organised by the European Centre for Culture made it possible to identify the features of the future CERN’s mission and the criteria that should guide the choice of its future location.
-It also suggested that UNESCO should take charge of the first stages of implementation, in particular by bringing together the governments concerned.
-The following year, in 1951, UNESCO submitted a project for a nuclear research laboratory to be built in Geneva.
-An intergovernmental conference led to the final decision on 15 February 1952 to create the “European Council for Nuclear Research” (CERN), which initially comprised eleven States.
+The meeting held on December 12, 1950, by the European Cultural Centre helped define the mission of the future CERN (European Organisation for Nuclear Research) and the criteria for selecting its location.
+Additionally, the meeting proposed that UNESCO should take the lead in the initial stages of implementation, particularly by bringing together the concerned governments.
+The following year, in 1951, UNESCO presented a project for establishing a nuclear research laboratory in Geneva.
+Following an intergovernmental conference, the final decision was made on February 15, 1952, to create the “European Council for Nuclear Research” (CERN), initially consisting of eleven states.

 European cultural associations

-In addition to regular meetings and an information and promotion effort materialised in a common brochure, there were, with the Centre’s help, colloquiums for reflection, such as in 1956 on “The role of festivals in the cultural life of Europe”.
-Renamed the “European Festivals Association” (which also made it possible to include theatre and dance), the association, which moved to Belgium in the early 2000s (first to Brussels, then to Ghent), now has 90 festivals in 31 European countries and indirectly disseminates information on approximately 300 festivals in Europe.
+In addition to holding regular meetings and engaging in an information and promotion campaign through a joint brochure, the Centre facilitated reflective colloquiums.
+One such colloquium took place in 1956, focusing on “The role of festivals in the cultural life of Europe.”
+The Association, later renamed the “European Festivals Association” (also encompassing theatre and dance), benefited from the Centre’s support.
+In the early 2000s, it relocated to Belgium, initially in Brussels and later in Ghent.
+Today, the association includes 90 festivals in 31 European countries and indirectly disseminates information about approximately 300 festivals across Europe.

 The Graduate Institute of European Studies in Geneva

-In the early 1960s, the European Centre of Culture began the process of creating an Institute of European Studies in its premises at the Villa Moynier (Parc Mon-Repos) in Geneva.
-The negotiations, which involved the University, the cantonal authorities responsible for public education and the Graduate Institute of International Studies, at that time directed by the historian Jacques Freymond, were concluded in 1963, when the new Institute, the first of its kind in Switzerland, began its academic year.
+In the early 1960s, the European Cultural Centre embarked on the establishment of an Institute of European Studies within its premises at Villa Moynier (Parc Mon-Repos) in Geneva.
+Negotiations involving the University, the cantonal authorities responsible for public education, and the Graduate Institute of International Studies, led by historian Jacques Freymond at the time, culminated in 1963 with the launch of the new Institute.
+It was the first of its kind in Switzerland and began its academic year that year.

-In 1992, the Institute was transferred to the University and became the ‘European Institute of the University of Geneva’ until 2013, when it was replaced – still within the University of Geneva – by an ‘Institute of Global Studies’ within which there is a ‘Denis de Rougemont Pole of European Studies’.
+In 1992, the Institute underwent a transfer to the University and was renamed the ‘European Institute of the University of Geneva.’
+This name remained until 2013, when it was restructured within the University of Geneva to become the ‘Institute of Global Studies,’ within which a dedicated ‘Denis de Rougemont Pole of European Studies’ was established.

 Contribution to the development of a federal constitution